 Around the world in many countries, teachers are heading back to their classrooms this month.
 Here are several tips to help you navigate the “COVID-19 classroom.”

-- Be flexible.
-What works for one school or one city may not work for you.
+- Tip #1…Be Flexible– What works for one school or one city may not work for you.
 You may still teach online for the first part of the school year, or in-person or a hybrid.
-If you are teaching in a small town or in an area where there are few cases of the virus, then in-person teaching may be the norm.
+If you are teaching in a small town or in an area where there are few cases of the coronavirus, then in-person teaching may be the norm.

-- Maintain boundaries.
-It’s more than wearing a mask and maintaining a distance of six feet apart during “COVID-19 times.
+- Tip #2…Maintain Boundaries – It’s more than wearing a mask and maintaining a distance of six feet apart during “COVID-19 times.
 Teachers, you can set healthy boundaries around your time, whether you are teaching remotely or in-person.
-Clock-out at 5 p.m. and give yourself some downtime and family time.
+Clock-out at 5 pm and give yourself some downtime and family time.
 This will help you avoid burnout, and you will become less susceptible to getting sick.

+Would you like to know what other educators are doing amid the pandemic?
 Would you like to receive additional educational resources via email?
 Sign up for our monthly Teacher Toolbox emails!